Morwenn/cpp-sort/docs/Sorter-adapters.md

 Sorter adapters are the main reason for using sorter function objects instead of regular functions.
-A *sorter adapter* is a class template that takes another `Sorter` template parameter and alters its behavior.
+A *sorter adapter* is a class template that takes a `Sorter` template parameter and alters its behavior.
 The resulting class can be used as a regular sorter, and be adapted in turn.
-Note that some of the adapters are actually *[fixed-size sorter][fixed-size-sorters] adapters* instead of regular *sorter adapters*.
+Some of the adapters below are actually *[fixed-size sorter][fixed-size-sorters] adapters* instead of regular *sorter adapters*.
 It is possible to include all of the available adapters at once with the following directive:

 ```cpp
 #include <cpp-sort/adapters.h>
 ```

-In this documentation, we will call *adapted sorters* the sorters passed to the adapters and *resulting sorter* the sorter class that results from the adaption of a sorter by an adapter.
+In this documentation, we call *adapted sorters* the sorters passed to the adapters and *resulting sorter* the sorter class that results from the adaption of a sorter by an adapter.
 If not specified, the stability and the iterator category of the *resulting sorter* is that of the *adapted sorter* provided there is a single *adapted sorter*.
+The *resulting sorter* is expected to follow the *unified sorting interface*.

 For convenience, *sorter adapters* can be used in a function-like fashion thanks to `explicit` constructors (taking one or several sorters) by taking advantage of implicit [deduction guides][ctad]: